“I canceled the papers last week,” George Harrison told the rest of the Beatles early on January 9, 1969. “And they won’t stop them coming.”

 But for the majority of the rest of the time, Paul draws from the immigration news in his search for a relevant lyric, alternating verses about a Puerto Rican and a Pakistani, with the East Asian community’s flight from Kenya still such a big part of the news in Britain.
 (As a footnote, Paul visited Kenya in 1966, going on a safari with Mal Evans)

-As you can hear below, there were several points where Paul simply garbled over a name, phrase or section of lyric just for filler.
+There were several points where Paul simply garbled over a name, phrase or section of lyric just for filler.
 Elsewhere, we get the beginning of a narrative, with an intolerant public imploring the different nationalities “get back to where they once belonged.”
-The below clip compiles each of the January 9 takes of “Get Back” — the further you get in the clip, the more Paul plays with different lyric ideas.

 - A man came from Puerto Rico, oh, he joined the middle class/Where I came from, I don’t need no Puerto Ricans

 - Take the English job, only Pakistanis riding on the buses, man

 - All the people said we don’t need Pakistanis, so you better travel home

 - Don’t dig no Pakistanis taking all the people’s jobs

 - Don’t need no Puerto Ricans living in the U.S.A.